zeroslope-arch/site/index.md

 * **Lean and Clean**: The pattern should have minimal abstraction that does not remove the need to repeat configuration, or repeat code usage. ie: The pipeline should always be abstracted away from everyday developer use.
 No code should live within controllers other than service method calls.
 When possible, use nuget/npm packages to remove redundant framework setup.
 * **Simple Composition**: The framework is made up of Pipeline, Controllers, Services, and (not always) Composition Root.
 As part of #3, this framework should be lean and be familiar to developers as they onboard into the framework.
 * **Language Agnostic**: Aside from language specific requirements, a developer should be able to move from Java ZeroSlope to Node ZeroSlope to .net Core ZeroSlope.
 They should find the general structure and naming conventions to be familiar which will boost developer confidence and velocity.

+### Horizontally scaling

+If an engineer was working on the Java variant of ZeroSlope, and needed to work on a .net project with little to no experience in .net, hopefully the platform would provide a jumping-off point to get the engineer comfortable quickly.

 ### Switching Technologies